abraker95/ultimate_osu_analyzer/README.md

 ## About

-Python rewrite of my old osu analyzer that aims to be a lot more useful
+Python rewrite of my [https://github.com/abraker95/osu-Replay-Analyzer](old osu analyzer) that aims to be a lot more useful

 The Ultimate osu!
 Analyzer is a gui for mass analysis of data.
 It's been made with the intent to collect beatmaps and replays to analyze correlations between patterns and player performance.